Quick Start - The 5 Steps

 cd SOLR_INSTALL_DIRECTORY

-This will create and set up the mechanical pencil collection and schema so that the data can be indexed.
+This will create and configure the mechanical pencil collection based on the schema so that the data can be indexed.

 Command(s)